 Viña Bonita comes from a south-facing vineyard of thin, granitic sand over bedrock planted at about 700m.
 In top years, Bonita synthesizes all the magical qualities of this region in a single bottle.

 The greater Gredos area is seen today as perhaps Spain’s most dynamic region.
 So, it can be hard to remember that almost no one had heard of it even a decade ago.
-Together with a few other pioneers, Marc and Juan played a key part in revealing the region’s promise, and their vision for their own wines has influenced scores of newcomers.
+Together with a few other trailblazers, Bernabeleva was a pioneer in revealing the region’s promise, and their vision for their own wines has influenced scores of newcomers.

 With only one opportunity a year to experiment, they consider that there is still much more to learn about their project’s ultimate potential.
 So, while firmly established at the top of the region’s pioneering projects, Bernabeleva should continue to improve for years or decades to come.

 New discoveries, rare bottles of extraordinary provenance, limited time offers delivered to your inbox weekly.
 Be the first to know.